 For Toronto research: The TRL has the easiest-to-use set of city directories; an excellent map collection; lots of local histories and biographies; and a manuscript collection that emphasizes Toronto and area.
 It also has the best collection of Toronto newspapers on microfilm, and free access to the digitized Toronto Star and Globe and Mail newspapers.

 For Ontario and other places in Canada: The TRL has a broad range of city directories and local histories from throughout Canada, and one of the country’s best collections of local histories for Western Canada.
 The TRL holds the entire Canadian Institute for Historical Microreproduction collection and includes those holdings (except periodicals) in its catalogue.
+It holds census returns for all of Canada on microfilm, and a very broad collection of Canadian immigration records, also on microfilm.

 For Irish and UK research: The TRL has a good collection of city and county directories; extensive record society and family history society holdings; Victoria History of the Counties of England and many other local histories; modern and Victorian ordnance survey maps; Griffith’s Valuation and tithe applotments (Ireland); indexes to Services of Heirs (Scotland); and Army Lists and other military history.